 The short answer is both; sponsored refugees will have coverage under both programs.
-In general, resettled refugees are eligible for basic health coverage from the province or territory of residence upon arrival in Canada as every new permanent resident.
+In general, resettled refugees are eligible for the same health coverage from the province or territory of residence upon arrival in Canada as every new permanent resident.

 Once they receive health insurance from the province or territory that they settle in, the IFHP will continue to provide coverage for supplemental services, like dental and vision care, and prescription drugs for up to one year.